AnhLeAit/CardVisitAppMVVM/README.md

 # Card visit app with MVVM & Unit Test
-The main purpose of this app is to show MVVM sample implementation using the new Google [Android Architecture Components][1] (View Model, Data Binding, Live Data, lifecycle aware) along with [Room][2] database and [Dagger 2][3] dependency injection to build a robust application (scalable, testable, easy to maintain and lanscape mode, never leak data when screen rotation with [LiveData][8]).
+The main purpose of this app is to show MVVM sample implementation using the new Google [Android Architecture Components][1] (View Model, Data Binding, Live Data, lifecycle aware) along with [Room][2] database and [Dagger 2][3] dependency injection to build a robust application (scalable, testable, easy to maintain and landscape mode, never leak data when screen rotation with [LiveData][8]).
 Unit test with JUnit4, Mockito.
 UI instrumentation test with [Espresso][7].

 ## APK
 For quick look you can download the APK here!

 [<img src="/.assets/direct-apk-download.png"
       alt="Direct apk download"
-      height="80">](/.assets/apk/card-visit-app-mvvm-debug.apk)
+      height="80">](/.assets/apk/card-visit-app-mvvm-debug.apk?raw=true)

 ## App
 This Java version is my homework test for Android Dev at **be Corporation Vietnam**
 1. UI requirements:
 - Click on app icon > Show list of card visit (support paging, load 50 item/page)
-- Click card item > Show card detail
+- Click card item > Show card details
 - Click add new card > Show screen add new card
 - Click save button > save card in local storage then back to list screen and display new card at the top of the list